Mariah217/express-note-taker/README.md

 ## Description

 Note Taker is a very simple, easy to use app to take notes.
-You can make your grocery list, To-Do's, school notes, etc.
+You can make your grocery list, To-Do's, school notes, etc. When you first load the website, all you have to do is select Get Started and it will take you to the Notes page.
+On this page you are able to add any notes you would like and save them.
+Once saved you can then click on each note to view the full note.
+You can also select the plus button in the upper right hand corner to add a new note.

 ## Usage
-<a href = "https://mariah217.github.io/mariahs-express-note-taker/">Click for live link</a>
+<a href = "https://note-taker-mj.herokuapp.com">Click for live link</a>
 <br>
 <br>
 ![note taker screenshot](./images/Note%20Taker.PNG)